KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 ::: warning

-Set [ac_reward](../installations/asset-chain-parameters.html#ac-reward) parameter to any desired value for staking to function properly.
+The Smart Chain developer must give the [ac_reward](../installations/asset-chain-parameters.html#ac-reward) parameter a value for staking to function properly.

 :::

 ::: warning